-The Golden Circle is one of the best things to do in Iceland.
+The Golden Circle Iceland is one of the best things to do in this beauties country.
 Actually every tourist who travels to Iceland comes here.
 Some even exclusively, because of the proximity to the airport, many stop here even with only a one-day stopover and look at the sights of the Golden Circle.
 But what can you actually see here and how much time do you need for the Golden Circle?
 Is one day at the Golden Circle enough and where can you stay overnight?
 We present you the highlights of the Golden Circle and give you a few tips.

 Car Rental at the Iceland Specialist with Years of Know-How: